AASHRITH1903/CaseStudy2_ATM/README.md

             PIN : 66666
             IFSC code : IFSC2
       Use these 2 accounts to do Transactions and Transfer money to one another .
   4 .
+Currently only last 3 Transactions were shown in mini statement we can increase the number any time in Account class .
+  5 .
 Close the GUI after giving the input .
-  5 .
-Manually press ctrl+c to terminate the program .
+  6 .
+Manually press ctrl+c to terminate the program even after switching off .